jorahood/worklists2/doc/README.txt

   13. cap craken:install to install crontab
 update deploy recipe:

-Updating application
+  1 commit all changes to git
+  2 send your updates from git to the svn repository: git svn dcommit.
+This is important because the deploy scripts pull from the svn repository.
-  1. cap deploy
+  3 cap deploy
-  2. cap deploy:migrate
+  4 cap deploy:migrate (if necessary)

   database.yml: deprec assumes that if you are doing multistage deployment that it will be able to find a database.yml file in a subdir of config with the same name as the